kirankc13/Laravel-Blog/README.md

 # Project setup
 1. Clone the repository
 2. Run the following code <pre>composer install</pre>
-3. Setup your Environment file.
+3. Setup your Environment variables.
 This project comes with Google analytics integrated dashboard.
-So update your environment variables according for Google Analytics widget to work
+So update your environment variables accordingly for Google Analytics widget to work
     <pre>
     APP_NAME=APP_NAME
     APP_ENV=local